 Yes, you can replace black chickpeas with any other beans in this recipe.
 Please make sure to alter the beans cooking time depending on the type of beans you are using.

-If you are looking for more easy vegetarian Indian curry recipes then don't miss to check the following links:
+If you enjoyed this kala chana masala recipe and are looking for more easy vegetarian Indian curry recipes then don't miss to check the following links:

 Recipe